Necessary condition for information transfer under simulated parity-time-symmetric evolution: Information transfer under -symmetric Hamiltonian requires complex numbers

-\end{proof} \emph{Distinguishing Bob's states via Trace distance after PT-symmetric evolution at Alice's node.} To exhibit the results further, let us find the distance between the Bob's state corresponding to Alice's action of $I$ or $\sigma_x$ on the shared state.
-It was shown that for maximally entangled state \(|\psi^+\rangle\), at $\alpha = \frac{\pi}{2}$, Bob's state is $|\pm_y\rangle\langle\pm_y|$ corresponding to either $I$ or $\sigma_x$ operation on Alice's side \cite{lee'14}, which indicates that Bob can distinguish his own subsystem perfectly, thereby distinguishing Alice's operation with unit probability.
+To exhibit the results further, let us find the distance between Bob's state corresponding to Alice's action of $I$ or $\sigma_x$ on the shared state.
+It was shown that for maximally entangled state \(|\psi^+\rangle\), at $\alpha = \frac{\pi}{2}$, Bob's state is $|\pm_y\rangle\langle\pm_y|$ corresponding to either $I$ or $\sigma_x$ operation on Alice's side \cite{lee14}, which indicates that Bob can distinguish his own subsystem perfectly, thereby distinguishing Alice's operation with unit probability.
 Here notice that the probability of success in distinguishing Alice's operation also depends on the probability involved in post-selection.
-In general, Bob's state may not always be perfectly distinguishable, it can only be discriminated probabilistically and hence with a nonvanishing probability, Bob can gain information about Alice's randomly chosen operation.
+In general, Bob's state may not always be perfectly distinguishable, it can only be discriminated probabilistically, and hence with a non-vanishing probability, Bob can gain information about Alice's randomly chosen operation.
+We also emphasize here that calculating trace distance is a quantifiable way of distinguishing Bob's states when Alice's state has undergone $\mathcal{PT}$-symmetric evolution.